 Related reading: "Do People Pleasers Make the Best Employees?"

 Sacrificing our self for the sake of pleasing others leads us down a perilous road and creates roadblocks to authentic caring, communication, and closeness.
 I've been down that road of putting others’ needs before my own, and for a time, was an unhappy, bitter woman.
 An indicator of virtue is often selflessness rather than selfishness.
 But if one's attention is on pleasing others too much, we lose the reliable map of autonomy and unknowingly surrender our happiness and fulfillment.

 So if people-pleasing is unhealthy and prevents authentic connection, why do many people engage in this behavior?
 The reasons may be different for every pleaser, but some common rationalizations are: to be liked, to avoid conflict, to keep from upsetting others, to dodge judgment or rejection, confidence is lacking, or it's simply easier.
 Going along with others is harmless, right?
 Is it?
 Let's look at the costs and you decide for yourself.

-Is there a Cost to Being a People Pleaser?
+Is the Cost of Being a People Pleaser Too High?